Home > Tips & Tricks > Arrow Crab Care & Info

 Arrow Crab Care & Info

 Weirdo alert!
 If you’re looking for an unusual crustacean addition to your marine aquarium, you’ve found it.
 Let us introduce you to this spindly number: the arrow crab.
-With its extremely long spindly legs and unicorn-like horn on its head, this crab is hard to overlook.
+With its extremely long, spindly legs and a unicorn-like horn on its head, this crab is hard to overlook.

 Keep reading for everything you need to know about keeping arrow crabs in your aquarium!